Connect with us

 Write to us on [email protected] or send us a message via the form on our contact page.

 Uganda: +256 (0) 414 346 464

-As a special introductory offer guests will be able combine Kibale Lodge with gorilla trekking at Bwindi Lodge and receive 5 nights for the price of 4.
-For further details please contact our sales team at [email protected]
+Bookings will begin in early 2024.
+As a special introductory offer guests will be able to combine Kibale Lodge with gorilla trekking at Bwindi or Mount Gahinga Lodge and receive five nights for the price of four.
+For further details please email our sales team at [email protected].

 Tracking chimpanzees in their natural habitat, as they swing from the branches in the canopy high above the forest floor is nothing short of exhilarating.
 The chimps effortlessly cross and scamper through the trees above the gorge, and visitors on the other hand must cross the river using natural bridges in order to keep up with the chimps.
 So although the walk usually lasts only 2–3 hours, descending the steep gorge and crossing the log bridges over the river requires some agility and fitness.